justeattakeaway/pie/apps/pie-docs/src/designers/getting-started/best-practices.md

 ## Use Auto Layout

 To ensure your designs adjust to the layout and are able to scale, try using Auto Layout when designing your product.
 This will ensure you create designs that grow to fill or shrink to fit your screens, accommodating longer text strings, maintaining alignment with our grid and ensuring the structure of your designs isn’t compromised as they evolve.

-If you want to learn more about using Auto Layout, you can check out our ‘[Working with Auto layout]()’ guide.

 {% contentPageImage {
 src: "../../../assets/img/designers/getting-started/best-practices/auto-layout.svg",